plamski211/Inspira/docs/ci-cd/GITHUB-SECRETS-SETUP.md

 5. Name: `DOCKER_PASSWORD`
 6. Value: Paste your Docker Hub password or access token
 7. Click "Add secret"

+## Troubleshooting Docker Hub Authentication

+If you see "unauthorized: incorrect username or password" errors:

+1. Verify your Docker Hub credentials manually by logging in on your local machine
+2. Make sure you've added the correct password/token to GitHub Secrets
+3. If using your own account, ensure you've updated all workflow files with your username
+4. Try creating a new access token with full permissions instead of using your password

 ## Azure Authentication